Tomnowell/newsite/_posts/2023-11-11-THM-SOC2-Intro-To-Logs.md

 ---

-#### Hands-on Exercise: Log analysis process, tools, and techniques
+### Task 6 - Hands-on Exercise: Log analysis process, tools, and techniques

 Time to get our hands dirty.
 There's still quite a bit of new information on data sources, parsing, normalising and sorting log data along with classification, enrichment, correlation, visualisation and finally reporting.